yamanidev/mohamedyamani.com/src/content/blog/what-is-html.md

 ---
-title: 'What is HTML? 🤔'
+title: "What is HTML? 🤔"
-description: 'I briefly introduce in this article what HTML is and the role it plays in web pages with some code snippet examples.'
+description: "I briefly introduce in this article what HTML is and the role it plays in web pages with some code snippet examples."
 canonicalUrl: "https://mohamedyamani.com/blog/what-is-html/"
 pubDate: 2021-03-14
 image: "/images/thumbnails/what-is-html.jpg"